 The environmental test is intended to demonstrate that NGV cylinders can withstand exposure to the automotive underbody environment and occasional exposure to other fluids.
 This test was developed by the United States of America (USA) automotive industry in response to cylinder failures initiated by stress corrosion cracking of the composite wrap.
 This test is applicable to type CNG-2, CNG-3 and CNG-4 designs only.

 The preamble about the development of the test is not needed in a regulation.
-It is a test of composite reinforcement, and therefore is not applicable to Type CNG-1 (all-metal) designs (it has been shown elsewhere that the chemicals and exposure times involved have no effect on steel or aluminum alloys).
+It is a test of composite reinforcement and, therefore, is not applicable to Type CNG-1 (all-metal) designs (it has been shown elsewhere that the chemicals and exposure times involved have no effect on steel or aluminum alloys).

 H.2.
 Summary of test method